amirouche/foundation/README.md

-Foundation is stored in [FoundationDB](https://www.foundationdb.org/) to deliver, with opt-in, a pragmatic versatile ACID-compliant versioned triple store, where people can cooperate around the making of knowledge.  copernic only stores changes.
+Foundation is stored in [FoundationDB](https://www.foundationdb.org/) to deliver, with opt-in, a pragmatic versatile ACID-compliant versioned triple store, where people can cooperate around the making of knowledge.

-copernic is the future.
+foundation is the future.